 You must only access information held on the College’s computer systems if you have been properly authorised to do so and you need the information to carry out your work.

 It is college policy to store data on a network drive where it is regularly backed up.

 Valued documents and files should not be stored on Desktop PCs or laptops.
 Files stored on Desktop PCs are at risk of loss through hardware/software failure or automated administrative activity.

+Data stored in the College’s Microsoft Office365 OneDrive / Sharepoint instances are protected via Multi-Factor authentication and in some cases is a direct replica of a user’s main network area.

 Personal Data and the Data Protection Act / GDPR

-The College maintains a notification via Wirral Academy Trust with the Information Commissioner’s Office in compliance with Data Protection / GDPR.
+The College maintains a notification via BePart Educational Trust with the Information Commissioner’s Office in compliance with Data Protection / GDPR.
 It is the responsibility of all College staff to ensure that personal data held and processed is within the terms of the College’s data protection / GDPR policy.

 Under no circumstances should you disclose personal or other confidential information held on computer to unauthorised persons.
 The unauthorised access to and/or unauthorised modification of data is a criminal offence under the Computers’ Misuse Act 1990.